HariSekhon/DevOps-Bash-tools/README.md

   - `checkov_resource_count.sh` - counts the number of resources Checkov is scanning in the current or given directory
   - `checkov_resource_count_all.sh` - counts the total number of resources Checkov is scanning across all given repo checkouts
 - `octopus_api.sh` - queries the [Octopus Deploy](https://octopus.com/) API
+- `sonarlint_generate_config.sh` - generates the `.sonarlint/connectedMode.json` config at the root of the Git repo from the `sonar-project.properties` file

 See also [Knowledge Base notes for CI/CD](https://github.com/HariSekhon/Knowledge-Base/blob/main/ci-cd.md).